Reviews

 Premium dog food, premium price

-While Sundays is cheaper than a lost of fresh dog food delivery companies, it’s still going to cost significantly more than regular kibble or wet dog food at your local supermarket or pet store.
+While Sundays is cheaper than a lot of fresh dog food delivery companies, it’s still going to cost significantly more than regular kibble or wet dog food at your local supermarket or pet store.

 This is something to keep in mind when you start the sign-up process with the air-dried dog food brand.